TNT by Nicholas Lawrence and Marc Sueper

 Key features

-• No switches—the same card is used throughout.
+• No switches needed—the same card is used throughout the routine

-• No sleight of hand—just psychology and presentation.
+• No sleight of hand required, focusing on psychology and presentation

 Pros